 Mechanisms that regulate salt and water transport in the kidney are critical to understanding the development of hypertension.
-Accordingly, the laboratory is uncovering features of a novel cytokine-based mechanism that interacts with eicosanoids to control sodium and chloride reabsorption in the medullary thick ascending limb of Henle (mTAL), a nephron segment that reabsorbs 25% of filtered NaCl and is the site of action of ‘loop’ diuretics.
-We investigate the role of tumor necrosis factor-alpha (TNF) in the context of hypertension and assess renal function and damage using a multidisciplinary approach.
-The regulation of blood pressure, sodium excretion, and renal inflammation is evaluated in vivo using TNF and TNF receptor deficient mice.
-These studies are coupled with in vitro cellular and molecular models utilizing freshly isolated mTAL tubules or primary cultures of mTAL cells that allow for a direct assessment of TNF components on the activity and expression of ion transport pathways and cyclooxygenase-2-dependent prostaglandin formation.
-The role of NFAT5, an isoform of the nuclear factor of activated T cell (NFAT) family of transcription factors, which regulates TNF production in the TAL and protective factor in acute kidney injury also is a major focus of the laboratory.
+Accordingly, the laboratory is uncovering features of a novel cytokine-based mechanism that interacts with eicosanoids to control sodium and chloride reabsorption in the medullary thick ascending limb of Henle (mTAL), a nephron segment that reabsorbs 25% of filtered NaCl and is the site of action of 'loop' diuretics.
+We investigate the role of tumor necrosis factor-alpha (TNF) in the context of hypertension and assess renal function and damage using multidisciplinary approaches.
+The regulation of blood pressure, sodium excretion, and renal inflammation is evaluated in vivo using genetic and lentivirus-silencing approaches.
+These studies are supported by in vitro cellular and molecular models utilizing freshly isolated mTAL tubules or primary cultures of mTAL cells that allow for a direct assessment of TNF components on the activity and expression of ion transport pathways and cyclooxygenase-2-dependent prostaglandin formation.
+The role of NFAT5, an isoform of the nuclear factor of activated T cell (NFAT) family of transcription factors, as a regulator of TNF production in the TAL and protective factor in acute kidney injury also is a major focus of the laboratory.

 - Hao, S., M. Hao, and N.R.
 Ferreri.
 2018.
 Renal-Specific Silencing of TNF (Tumor Necrosis Factor) Unmasks Salt-Dependent Increases in Blood Pressure via an NKCC2A (Na+-K+-2Cl− Cotransporter Isoform A)-Dependent Mechanism.
 Hypertension 71:1117-1125.